 What is the GDPR?

-The EU General Data Protection Regulation (GDPR) is a new comprehensive data protection law that comes into effect on May 25, 2018.
-It will replace existing EU Data Protection law to strengthen the protection of “personal data” and the rights of the individual.
+The EU General Data Protection Regulation (GDPR) is a comprehensive data protection law that came into effect on May 25, 2018.
+It has replaced the existing EU Data Protection law to strengthen the protection of “personal data” and the rights of the individual.

-It will be a single set of rules which govern the processing and monitoring of data of EU citizens and residents.
+It is a single set of rules which govern the processing and monitoring of data of EU citizens and residents.